-If you are in a situation when you are loading web content from chrome code and you wish to perform similar checks it is recommended, where possible, to use the same mechanisms.
-Ensure you consult the documentation on principals and how security checks are performed before attempting to implement your own checks - duplicating this functionality is fraught with danger.
+If you are in a situation when you are loading web content from chrome code and you wish to perform similar checks it is recommended, wherever possible, to use the same mechanisms.
+Ensure you consult the documentation on principals and how security checks are performed before attempting to implement your own checks -- duplicating this functionality is fraught with danger.
 In situations where, for some reason, you must deal with URLs directly there are a number of pitfalls you should be aware of (see the URIs section below).

 Watch out for the following issues when dealing with URIs:

 - If you are performing operations on URIs, ensure you use nsIURI directly rather than ASCII hostnames (e.g., from getASCIIHost -- which is essentially only intended for display); this is because nsIURI is guaranteed to be canonical (notice nsIPrincipal takes nsIURIs for its checks) whereas other forms may not be.

 - Check your schemes; only accept URIs with schemes you expect.

 - Watch out for pseudoschemes -- in security checks it is the inner URI that is significant (e.g., jar:http://example.com -- http://example.com is the relevant part).